LineaLabs/lineapy/lineapy/editors/README.md

 ### Removing Lineapy errors

-To reduce user confusion, we remove Lineapy's stack trace from the trace shared with the user.
+To reduce user confusion, we remove LineaPy's stack trace from the trace shared with the user.

 We do this by tracking the user error, and modifying the top level errors